AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ### I can refactor anything

 **Refactoring, this is modifying the code so it is better in different ways but the input and output stay the same.
 Basically this is doing the same thing in a better way.
 This is about knowing what is good and bad and where the compromises should be made.**

+---
+----- Here is how I explain refactoring to someone new to coding. -----

 For example the best is to have a code that is easy to read and also short, but the fact that we keep it short does not mean that we allow ourselves to be misunderstood for the sake of being short.